KP64/rust_journey/README.md

 Some of these topics would be (for Instance) iterators and constants.

-The repository contains multiple crates for each topic, while indiscernible topics have been put together as binaries in the main src directory.
+The repository contains a package for each topic, while indiscernible topics have been put together as binaries in the main src directory.

 ## Folder structure 📁